 Donna Hamil Talman

-Donna Hamil Talman has had solo exhibitions at Kayafas Gallery and The Copley Society in Boston, Soho Photo Gallery in New York, and Schneider Gallery in Chicago.
-Images are included in La Fotografia in Barcelona, The Book of Alternative Photo Processes, Creative Vision, and Photographic Possibilities, and are owned by private and corporate collectors.
-She has done residences at the Vermont Studio Center, the Hungarian Center, and has received grants from the Worcester Art Museum, Massachusetts Cultural Commission, and the Visual Arts Sea Grant from the University of Rhode Island.
+Donna has had solo exhibitions at Kayafas Gallery and The Copley Society, Boston, Soho Photo, NYC, and Schneider Gallery, Chicago.
+Images are in La Fotografia, The Book of Alternative Photo Processes, Creative Vision, and Photographic Possibilities.
+She did residences at Vermont Studio Center, Hungarian Center, and has received grants from the Worcester Art Museum, Massachusetts Cultural Commission, and URI, Visual Arts Sea Grant.

-Hamil Talman received a Masters degree from Clark University, is a psychotherapist, and teaches at Anna Maria College.
+Hamil Talman received a Masters degree from Clark University, is a psychotherapist, and taught at Anna Maria College.